A ship thrown in space, fueled by a race, at the dawn of our imagination

-“O” Apollo, when you threw your chariot into heaven without its swans
+“O” Apollo, when you threw your chariot into the heaven without its swans,

-Our starry dreams would fall asleep to the eternal sleep of Endymion?
+That our starry dreams would fall under the eternal sleep of Endymion?

-The desire to conquer Ares; instead we offered him our submission.
+The desire to conquer Ares; instead offering him our submission.

 It was a ship that rose to the heavens on the pure sound of a serenade

 Opening a new frontier that soon closed on the sound of a ballad,